emilysmtan/ForexMonitoring/README.md

 The automation process is setup at a VPS (Virtual Private server) which is updated every hourly the dataset into a excel spreadsheet via a task scheduler.

 Finally perform data analysis of the forecast vs actual models through powerBI DAX, charts and visualization.
-Charts to derive insights and determine which time/day-range (morning, late morning, afternoon, night) has the most accuracy.

-Also, there is a daily monitoring stack chart to visualize the breakdown of the prediction accuracy based on total number of correct, wrong and no change.
+Charts to derive insights and a daily monitoring stack chart to visualize the breakdown of the prediction accuracy based on total number of correct, wrong and no change.
+Also, there is analytics to determine which time/day-range (morning, late morning, afternoon, night) has the most accuracy.
 Of course, there is a slicer to adjust how we wanted to view the breakdown - daily, monthly or yearly.

 Performance metric measurement includes:
+i) RMSE
-i) RMSE (not shown in powerBI) ii) Accuracy percentage (shown in powerBI) iii) Accuracy percentage based on time range (shown in powerBI).
+ii) Accuracy percentage (shown in powerBI) iii) Accuracy percentage based on time range (shown in powerBI). iv) Profit / Loss breakdown after calculating the delta btwn profit (+ve) and loss (-ve).

 I have provided a copy of my script.
 For the forex API key, please retrieve it from Alpha vantage https://www.alphavantage.co/.
 It is free but you have to sign up with your email.